 St. Patrick’s Day Cootie Catcher

 So we couldn’t resist making this cute little cootie catcher for you to share with the grandkids.
 It’s decked out for St. Patrick’s Day with lots of “green” jokes for the kids.
 Download the St. Patrick’s Day cootie catcher for FREE!
-Just click the “download” button below the picture.
+Just click on the picture to download a PDF file.

 Magic Rainbow Rocks